-Since each component has been analyzed and the range of impacts addressed in the analysis, the Authority and/or Reclamation could decide to approve a version of Alternative 2 (with a 1.3-MAF reservoir) that incorporates: (1) the bridge component of Alternative 1; (2) the CBD release component of Alternative 1 instead of the Sacramento River discharge; or (3) both of these components.
-Similarly, the Authority and/or Reclamation could elect to approve a version of Alternative 1 (with a 1.5-MAF reservoir) or Alternative 3 that incorporates the roadway improvements: (1) without the bridge component; (2) with the Sacramento River discharge component of Alternative 2 instead of the CBD release; or (3) with both of these components.
+The Authority and/or Reclamation could decide to approve a version of Alternative 2 (with a 1.3-MAF reservoir) that incorporates: (1) the bridge component of Alternative 1; (2) the CBD release component of Alternative 1 instead of the Sacramento River discharge; or (3) both of these components.
+Similarly, the Authority and/or Reclamation could elect to approve a version of

+Alternative 1 (with a 1.5-MAF reservoir) or Alternative 3 that incorporates the roadway improvements: (1) without the bridge component; (2) with the Sacramento River discharge component of Alternative 2 instead of the CBD release; or (3) with both of these components.
 In addition, the level of Reclamation's participation currently shown for Alternatives 1 and 3 could be considered in the context of the smaller reservoir for Alternative 2.
 In this way, the evaluation of Alternatives 1, 2, and 3 incorporates a variety of options.